 Risk assessments are an integral part of school life and we have a comprehensive set of risk assessments for all curriculum areas, recently updated as part of a recent Health and Safety Audit.
 Risk assessments are undertaken for all school trips by the individual class teacher, as part of the Lancashire County Council Evolve process.

-At the start of the school day, a member of staff is in the school playground from 8.45 am to ensure handover from parents to school.
-At the end of the school day all children meet in the hall to ensure appropriate handover to parents, After-School Club or after-school activities.
+At the start of the school day, a member of staff is at the school gate from 8.45 am to ensure handover from parents to school.
+At the end of the school day all children meet in the hall and then are taken out to the side gate gate to ensure appropriate handover to parents or to After-School Club or after-school activities.
 During playtimes there is always a member of staff on duty to supervise children in the playground.

 Risk assessments are made to meet the individual needs of children.

 Because we are a small school there is a relatively small number of staff, making lines of communication much clearer.
-Teaching staff are available at the start or end of the school day to discuss concerns; appointments may be made for more detailed consideration of an issue.
+Teaching staff can be available at the start or end of the school day to discuss concerns; appointments may be made for more detailed consideration of an issue.

-Parents are kept updated of their child’s progress through a report at the end of the school year and a Parents’ Evening in the autumn term.
-An Open Day is held early in the school year.
+Parents are kept updated of their child’s progress through a report at the end of the school year and a Parents’ Evening in the Autumn and Spring term.
+An Open Day for potential new families is held early in the school year.
 Parents can provide feedback via regular questionnaires carried out by the school.